UzairMajid/Demand-prediction-using-time-series-forecasting/README.md

   - Precision: 0.83
   - Recall: 0.84
   - F1-score: 0.83

   Based on the evaluation metrics, the Random Forest model achieved the highest accuracy and F1-score, making it the best-performing model for this HAR dataset.

+  ## User Guide
+---
+To use this project, follow the steps below:

+1. Clone the repository: git clone https://github.com/UzairMajid/Human-Activity-Recognition

+2. Install the required dependencies: pip install -r requirements.txt

+3. Download the dataset from here https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page
+4. Run the mentioned notebook

+## Contact Information
+---
+For any questions, suggestions, or issues, please feel free to contact:

+Name: Uzair Majid

+Email: majid@uni-potsdam.de

+Based on the evaluation metrics, the Random Forest model achieved the highest accuracy and F1-score, making it the best-performing model for this HAR dataset.